• Skip to primary navigation

 September vegetables in-season chart: Onions, green beans, cucumbers, summer squash, corn, bell peppers, tomatoes, eggplant, hot peppers, artichokes, peas, sweet potatoes, parsnips, winter squash, brussels sprouts, and celery root.

 Summer vegetables are still strong this month but start to taper off quickly, like tomatoes, corn, and bell peppers.
-As those fade out this month, fall vegetables ramp up.
+As those fade out this month, fall vegetables are just getting started.

 Artichokes are in season